maxchin0701/maxchin0701.github.io/docs/research.markdown

 <div>
 We applied this software to explore variation in rates of karyotypic fusions and fissions in Carnivorans.
 Our analysis demonstrates that karyotypic evolution occurs rapidly in canids, with this being supported by both observed variation in extent canid karyotypes and historic literature.
 <br><br>
-Software for the rate heterogeneity analytical methods described above can be found <a href="https://maxchin0701.github.io/software/">here</a>.<br><br>
+Functions for applyihg the rate heterogeneity analytical methods described above can be found <a href="https://maxchin0701.github.io/software/">here</a>, or in the R package <a href="https://github.com/coleoguy/evobir">evobiR</a>.<br><br>
 </div>